Last Updated on Aug 29, 2023

 2: Monitor the Date and Time Settings on your Mac

-Another effective solution for fixing the issue of incorrect date and time on the Mac is to verify whether the date and time settings have a few options enabled or not.
-Make sure to have the admin permission on you before getting into this process.
-To monitor your Mac’s Date and Time settings, go through the procedure explained below.
+Another effective solution for fixing the issue of incorrect date and time on the Mac is verifying whether the date and time settings have a few options enabled.
+Ensure you have the admin permission before getting into this process.
+To monitor your Mac’s Date and Time settings, follow the procedure below.

 Are you stuck with the wrong time zone or PST after the macOS Ventura update?
-Don’t worry; follow the bottom steps to set the correct time zone that suit to your current location.
+Don’t worry; follow the bottom steps to set the correct time zone that suits your current location.

-1→ Head to Apple Logo appears on top-left menu bar on your Mac.
+1→ Go to the Apple Logo () appears on the top-left menu bar on your Mac.
+Choose System Settings.

-5→ on this screen, Enable the toggle given below
+3→ on this screen, Enable the toggle given below.

 - Set time and date automatically